jasper-th-wang/Basic_Webpage_Guide/README.md

 ### Adding your information as HTML
 This section guides you through adding content to your webpage using HTML.
 It includes instructions for reverting changes made in the previous section, then walks you through building your webpage step by step.
 You'll learn to add headings, paragraphs, unordered lists, and clickable links.
 The guide also explains HTML tags and provides code snippets for each step.
 By the end, you'll have structured your webpage's content efficiently with `<div>` tags and created a clickable link to another website.

-### Styling your website
+### Styling your webpage
 This section guides you through styling the content of your webpage using CSS selectors and classes.
 It starts by explaining how to style elements using type selectors, targeting all list items in an unordered list.
 Then, it demonstrates styling multiple elements using classes, creating a reusable style for headings.
 The guide includes step-by-step instructions with code snippets for both CSS and HTML files.
 By the end, you've successfully applied styles to your webpage, including changing the color and decoration of list items and adding background color, padding, and border to a div element.
 Finally, it highlights your accomplishments and congratulates you on creating a great-looking webpage.

 ## Methods and Processes Used

+### Languages

+We used markdown, python and yaml in this project.

+### Development tools
-### VS Code
+#### VS Code

-Visual Studio Code served as a versatile hub for all our development tasks.
-We crafted comprehensive documentation and README files With its Markdown rendering.
-Leveraging its integrated terminal, we managed dependencies with ease, especially with MKDocs.
-VS Code's native Git integration streamlined version control, enabling us to track changes, collaborate effectively, and pinpoint style issues.
-Real-time collaboration features and extensions like Live Share facilitated swift teamwork, enhancing productivity.
+We wrote our comprehensive documentation and README files leveraging VS Code’s Markdown renderer and previewer.

+We also heavily used VS Code's GitLens extension to streamline version control, enabling us to track changes, collaborate effectively with so many concurrent git commits on the same files.

-### MKDocs
+#### MKDocs

 We used [Material for MKDocs](https://github.com/squidfunk/mkdocs-material) as the foundation of our project.
 This tool enabled us to easily add features and integrate style choices into our documentation website.
 With MKDocs, we could write content in Markdown format and convert it into a static website with essential features like a table of contents, navigation menus, informative admonitions, and a troubleshooting guide.

-MKDocs' support for various themes and extensions allowed us to customize and enhance our documentation website to meet our specific requirements.
+MKDocs' support for various themes and extensions that are configurable using a `.yaml` file, which allowed us to make the guide that much more easy to use!

-### Markdown

-## Collaboration Techniques Used

-We divided our tasks according to individual strengths, coupled with a commitment to mutual learning.
-We regularly conducted in-person and virtual meetings to review each other's work, offer feedback, and learn from each other.
-We used Trello, Zoom, and Discord to communicate frequently and efficiently, ensuring our tasks were completed ahead of time.
-With help from our cohort at BCIT, we conducted user testing sessions which allowed us to validate our progress and refine our style choices.
-We also conducted thorough code reviews and established realistic deadlines for tasks.

 ## About Us
 ### [Daylen Smith](https://github.com/rockclimber147)
-An enthusiastic and passionate developer currently studying at the British Columbia Institute of Technology.
+I am an enthusiastic and passionate developer currently studying at the British Columbia Institute of Technology.
 One of my standout projects so far has been crafting a complete Jack compiler following [The Elements of Computing Systems](https://books.google.ca/books/about/The_Elements_of_Computing_Systems.html?id=THie6tt-2z8C&redir_esc=y) using Java.
 I recently served as team lead for a group project developing a Huffman encoder using C.

 ### [Jasper Wang](https://github.com/jasper-th-wang)
+I’m a full stack developer and I’m passionate about making cool stuff and solving problems.
+I’m currently studying Computer Science at BCIT.